therealnicoroshi/modlist/README.md

 After those are downloaded the rest of the install should be automated.

+Potentially Problematic Files:

+CC Curios.
+If install fails on this please open the game through steam and re-download the AE pack for Creation Club content

+[SE] DM BDOR Kibelius by Team TAL.7z
+If install fails on this please go to Lovers Lab, Download manually and drop archive into your downloads folder

 Post Installation:
 VERY IMPORTANT:
 1. Make sure you run the mod organizer.exe as admin and have excluded it from your anti-virus